 While the initiative responds directly to requests from the community and is designed to support Indigenous stewardship without undermining cultural integrity or ecological balance, the decision to establish Sãkatani as a dedicated foundation was a joint step.
 It was grounded in a common desire to create a transparent, accountable, and long-term structure capable of holding land, resources, and responsibility on behalf of the communities involved.

-We are a bridge—connecting travel experiences with meaningful impact through income generation, knowledge sharing, and hands-on volunteering.
-At the same time, we help preserve cultural heritage and support the community’s journey toward self-sufficiency and environmental harmony.
+We are a bridge—connecting future agroforestry experiences with meaningful impact through income generation, knowledge sharing, and hands-on volunteering.
+At the same time, we help preserve cultural heritage and support the community’s journey toward self-sufficiency and environmental harmony through our continuous conversation and collaboration with the Huni Kuins.

 We want to inspire, empower, and honour the guardians of the forest, so they can continue being exactly that: the true protectors of one of the most diverse ecosystems on the planet.